-Imagine you're flipping through old photo albums, pausing at a snapshot from a family gathering in the "summer of '69.Worth adding: " Or perhaps you're reading a historical account of the roaring '20s, picturing flapper dresses and jazz music.
+Imagine you're flipping through old photo albums, pausing at a snapshot from a family gathering in the "summer of '69.Practically speaking, " Or perhaps you're reading a historical account of the roaring '20s, picturing flapper dresses and jazz music.
 That little apostrophe, nestled before the numbers, carries a weighty historical and cultural significance, doesn't it?
 But have you ever stopped to think about why it's there and if you're using it correctly?

 Main Subheading